 Carmen Electra sells stripper poles

 Before slow-mo running down the beach in Baywatch, Carmen Electra was hustling on stage as a stripper in the early ‘90s.
 But while most people would have left that in the past, the actress has turned it into a business.
-Teaming up with PEEKABOO, she launched a line of signature stripper poles along with a series of striptease fitness videos.
+Teaming up with PEEKABOO, she launched a line of signature stripper poles along with a series of fitness videos.
 The move was less about nostalgia and more about smart marketing.
 These days, she probably makes more money from selling the poles than acting.

 Erykah Badu will deliver your baby